-The total investment for the initial 10% interest in the N17/N18 Project and the additional 16.7% interest in the Miles Platting Project was approximately £5.1 million.
+The total investment for the initial 10% interest in the N17/N18 Road and the additional 16.7% interest in the Miles Platting Project was approximately £5.1 million.

-In May 2014 the Company acquired a 5.85% equity and loan note interest in the AquaSure Desalination PPP Project, a desalination project in Victoria, Australia, for a consideration of Australian \$84.5 million (£47.0 million).
+In May 2014 the Company acquired a 5.85% equity interest in the AquaSure Desalination PPP Project, a desalination project in Victoria, Australia, for a consideration of Australian \$84.5 million (£47.0 million).